TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 15/Luke 15.18.md

 ---

-I will arise and go to my father, and will say unto him, Father, I have sinned against heaven, and in thy sight:
+I will get up and go to my father, and will tell him, "Father, I have sinned against heaven, and in your sight.